volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 tag:
   - React
 promote: false
-metaDescription: Learn when using index as a key can be considered an antipattern in React and when it is totally acceptable.
+metaDescription: Learn when using index as a key can be considered antipattern in React and when it is perfectly acceptable.
 shareImage: /img/react-antipatterns-index-as-a-key.jpg
-teaser: In modern web applications lists are everywhere and knowing how to render them properly is one of the first things every developer should learn.
+teaser: In modern web applications, lists are everywhere and knowing how to render them properly is one of the first things every developer should learn.
-  Transforming lists into React elements is typically done via the map() method.
+  Transforming lists into React elements is typically done using the map() method.
+It runs on an array of...
-  It is executed on an...
 date: 2021-08-26T11:20:01.341Z
 ---
 In modern web applications, lists are everywhere and knowing how to render them properly is one of the first things every developer should learn.